pikaimandal/orblottodevelopment/SUPABASE_SETUP.md

 1. **User data not being saved to the database**:
    - Ensure your `SUPABASE_SERVICE_ROLE_KEY` is correctly set in `.env.local`
    - Check that the auth user creation is working properly
-   - Verify the database schema matches what's expected
+   - If using Option A (with auth), verify the database schema matches what's expected
+   - Consider switching to Option B (without auth) for easier development

 2. **"Error: Failed to create auth user"**:
    - This typically means your service role key doesn't have the necessary permissions
    - Verify the key in your Supabase dashboard
    - Try generating a new service role key
+   - Consider switching to Option B (without auth)

 3. **"RLS policy violation"**:
    - Your Row Level Security policies may be too restrictive